Islam and democracy: Indices of democracy in Muslim countries

 There are several non-governmental organizations that publish and maintain indices of democracy in the world, according to their own various definitions of the term, and rank countries as being free, partly free, or unfree using various measures of freedom, including political rights, economic rights, freedom of the press and civil liberties.

-The following lists Muslim-majority countries and shows the scores given by two frequently used indices: 2022 Democracy Index by the Economist Intelligence Unit and Freedom in the World (2018) by the US-based Freedom House.
+The following lists Muslim-majority countries and shows the scores given by two frequently used indices: 2022 Democracy Index (The Economist) and 2023 V-Dem Democracy indices for electoral democracy.
 These indices are frequently used in Western media, but have attracted some criticism and may not reflect recent changes.